Suganyaravi-pro/Suganyaravi-pro/README.md

-# Hey, I'm [Suganya Ravichandran] 👋
+# Hey, I'm Suganya Ravichandran 🤖

 ⚙️ Automation Developer | 🔄 Power Platform & RPA Specialist | 🌍 Based in Finland

 I'm an Automation Developer with 8 years of hands-on experience designing, building, and maintaining enterprise automation solutions using **Microsoft Power Platform** and **Kofax RPA**.
-I turn manual, repetitive business processes into reliable, governed, and scalable automated workflows — from citizen-developer enablement hubs to end-to-end KYC/CDD verification bots.
+I turn manual, repetitive business processes into reliable, governed, and scalable automated workflows from citizen-developer enablement hubs to end-to-end KYC/CDD verification bots.

 My work sits at the intersection of **low-code development, workflow automation, and governance** — I care as much about making automation *scale safely* across an organization as I do about writing the flow itself.